mienaikoe/ziyu/Lore/Notes.md

   - The obscura know that immortality is the great filter upon which civilization falls
     - The obscura found it (how?) and are trying to kill it
       - They don't know it's volcanically active
+  - The mitochondria are the bringers of life, the immortochondria are bringers of death
+  - mitochondria were an invention by a that was sent across the galaxy to create sentient life
+  - immortochondria were meant to immortalize that life, but it turned out to be a great filter because every society had an imbalance that was exacerbated by the presence of immortochondria.